MichelML/ml-portfolio/README.md

-# ml-portfolio
-Aggregation of all my open source machine learning work
+An aggregation of all my open source machine learning work